chop-dbhi/redcap-repeat/README.md

 ### Controlling the Field Label

-By default, when creating the field label for a repeated field, the preprocessor looks for the <Name of Repeat> in the Field Label and puts a number after it.
+By default, when creating the field label for a repeated field, the preprocess script looks for the \<Name of Repeat\> in the Field Label and puts a number after it.
 If that behavior is not what you want, you can control where the number goes by putting $d in the field label.
 Use $s if you would like the number to be of the style 1st, 2nd, 10th, etc. For example

 Field Name                              |  Field Type      |  Field Label                 | Branching Logic
 ----------------------------------------|------------------|------------------------------|-----------------